 With external stone paving and roadways becoming ever more popular in Australia and around the world, what do today’s designers and architects have to keep in mind when deciding to use stone within their paving project?

-They say “everything old is new again.”
-When it comes to using stone as a paving material, this adage is true.
+We’ve heard the saying “everything old is new again” – and when it comes to using stone as a paving material, this adage is true.
 The Appian Way, built circa 300 BC, is a prime example and a testament to the durability and timeless nature of stone as external paving.

 This ancient roadway has withstood the forces of nature and countless wars for over two thousand years with parts of the road still carrying vehicular traffic.